+We encourage students to utilize the online bill payment system Self Service Banner (SSB) to make payment on their student account.
+SSB is available 24 hours a day, seven days a week.
 Certified checks or money orders should be made payable to "Elizabeth City State University".
-Please indicate student's name and banner identification number on the face of the payment to ensure proper credit.
+Please indicate students's name and banner identification number on the face of the payment to ensure proper credit.
 Charge cards (Visa and Master Card) are also accepted by the University Cashier.
-We encourage students to utilize the online bill payment system (Self Service Banner, SSB) to make payment on their student account.
-SSB is available 24 hours a day, seven days a week.

 In the event that a student is unable to pay the full amount due for any semester, assistance should be sought early enough to avoid registration delays.
 Inability to meet financial obligations does not prevent the charges of interest and late payment fees.
 Payment plans are available and must be set up prior to registration day.
 The earlier the payment plan is established, the more favorable the payment terms.
-Fall payment plans set up prior to June 15 allow payments to be spread over five months, plans set up prior to July 15 allow payments to be spread over four months, plans set up prior to August 15 allow payments to be spread over three months.
-Spring payment plans set up prior to November 15 allow payments to be spread over give months, plans set up prior to December 15 allow payments to be spread over four months, plans set up prior to January 15 allow payments to be spread over three months.
+Fall payment plans set up prior to the bill due date allow payments to be spread over five months, plans set up prior to official registration allow payments to be spread over four months, plans set up after official registration will allow payments to be spread over three months.
+Spring payment plans set up prior to the due date will allow payments to be spread over given months, plans set up prior to after the due date allow payments to be spread over four months, plans set up after official registration allow payments to be spread over three months.
 Payment of any outstanding balance remaining from a previous semester is a prerequisite for attending ECSU.
 All deferred fees must be paid by the end of the applicable semester.
 Interest and penalty charges may be included on all past due accounts.